Strážné

 Strážné (Pommerndorf) is a municipality and village in Trutnov District in the Hradec Králové Region of the Czech Republic.
 It has about 200 inhabitants.
+It lies in the Giant Mountains.

 Geography

 Strážné is located about 23 km northwest of Trutnov and 39 km east of Liberec.
 It lies in the Giant Mountains and in the Krkonoše National Park.
 The highest point is the mountain Liščí hora at 1363 m above sea level.
-The Malé Labe River springs near the northern municipal border, forms part of the municipal border, and then flows across the municipality.
+The Malé Labe River originates near the northern municipal border, forms part of the municipal border and then flows across the municipality.

 History

 The iron ore was mined in the area probably already in the 15th century, and in the 16th century, mining was at its peak.
 However, a settlement was founded here later.
 The first written mention Strážné is from 1754, that time under the name Pommerndorf.
 According to legends, it was founded by exiled people from Pomerania during the Thirty Years' War.
 The area of today's Strážné also included the village of Herlíkovice.

 In 1792, the mining stopped.
 The source of livelihood then became forestry, cattle breeding and textile industry.
 Since the 19th century, tourism is developing.
+During the German occupation in World War II, the Germans established and operated a forced labour subcamp of the Stalag VIII-A prisoner-of-war camp in Herlíkovice.
 In 1945, the German population was expelled and the area significantly depopulated.
 Therefore, in 1951 Herlíkovice was abolished, and its territory was divided between Strážné and Vrchlabí.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sport

-There is a ski resort with four ski slopes.
+In the municipality is a ski resort with four ski slopes.

 Sights

-The Art Nouveau building of the Evangelical church in the former village of Herlíkovice dates from 1904.
+The main landmark is the Art Nouveau building of the Evangelical church in the former village of Herlíkovice.
+It was built in 1903–1904 according to the design by Schilling & Graebner.